PLEASE VISIT US AT OUR COMPLETELY UPDATED OFFICE - NOW WEST OF ROYAL YORK ROAD

 Retainers

 Retainers can either be permanent or temporary fixtures.
-They usually follow the extended use of braces to straighten out your teeth and their purpose is to help your teeth maintain their fresh new alignment, preventing them from slowly shifting back into their old crooked positions.
+They usually follow the extended use of braces to straighten out your teeth and their purpose is to help your teeth maintain their fresh new alignment, preventing them from slowly shifting back into their old, crooked positions.
+They can either be in the form of a glued in wire of plastic appliance worn at night to ensure the position of the teeth are retained.

 Positioners